-In part one we discussed about the importance of chatbots in the enterprise and what it takes to make chatbots enterprise ready.
+In part 1, we discussed the importance of chatbots in the enterprise and what it takes to make chatbots enterprise ready.

-Chatbots are an early and novel way to begin this man – machine interaction journey.
+Chatbots are an early and novel way to begin man – machine interaction.

-In chatbot terminology, interactions between humans and chatbots can be codified as dialogs.
+In chatbot terminology, interactions between humans and chatbots are codified as dialogues.

-Almost every enterprise customer would like to customize the dialogs to make them more tuned, relevant and crisp for their customers, prospects and stakeholders.
-They may also choose different conversation flows to improve the user experience among different business needs, functions, countries and customer segments .
+Almost every enterprise customer would like to customise the dialogues to make them more tuned, relevant and crisp for their customers, prospects and stakeholders.
+They may also choose different conversation flows to improve the user experience among different business needs.

-Some enterprises may want to white label the chatbots meaning they want to personalise the chatbots according to their specific requirements.
-Visual element changes may also be requested by certain enterprises to make the chatbots more user friendly.
+Some enterprises may want to label the chatbots, which means that they want to personalise the chatbots according to their specific requirements.
+Certain enterprises may request visual element changes to make the chatbots more user-friendly.

 Natural language understanding (NLU)

-Do we need NLU for chatbots?
-Isn’t NLP sufficient for making bots understand human language.
-This is debatable and depends on the uses cases and how much sophistication and accuracy is required from the bots.
+Do we need NLU for chatbots or is NLP sufficient?
+This is debatable and depends on the use cases and how much sophistication and accuracy is required from the bots.

-We will all agree that we would like chatbots to interpret tone, sentiment, emotion, analogy, simile, metaphor, perception, abstraction and experience to understand conversations with humans.
-Most chatbots of today employ a retrieval based model – the responses are retrieved from a database based on the input provided.
+We will all agree that we would like chatbots to interpret tone, sentiment, emotion, analogy, simile, metaphor, perception, abstraction and experience.
+Most chatbots of today retrieve the responses from a database based on the provided input.

-Generative based model is the future and this model will enable generation of responses in real time i.e. responses need not be pre-defined.
+Generative based model is the future and this model will enable the generation of responses in real time.
+This means that we have to pre-define the responses.
 Generative models based on deep learning techniques are most promising.

-Since enterprises will be using chatbots to augment decision making and in many cases the chatbots will be performing critical functions, it is but expected that they understand conversations and respond with a high degree of accuracy.
+Enterprises will use chatbots to enhance decision making and in many cases the chatbots will be performing critical functions.
+Therefore, it is but expected that they understand conversations and respond with a high degree of accuracy.

 Most of the use cases handled by chatbots are related to understanding the queries of the business.
 Thus, intricate knowledge of the business will be a prerequisite for employing chatbots in business.
-For example, if we talk of a customer support chatbot for e-commerce, the chatbot should understand business terminology and processes to go about answering questions related to a customer’s order.
+For example, if we talk of a customer support chatbot for e-commerce, the chatbot should understand business terminology and processes to answer questions related to a customer’s order.

-Most enterprises will employ chatbots to solve business problems or improve efficiency of existing business processes.
-As such domain specific knowledge will be needed rather than generic knowledge.
+To make the process even better, we will need specific knowledge rather than general knowledge.
 SMEs on the domains have to design and train chatbots for specific domains.
-In future, we will have B2B chatbots that will conduct business transactions.
-High degree of domain knowledge (at par with humans) will be needed for such use cases.
+In the future, we will have B2B chatbots that will conduct business transactions.
+We will need high degree of domain knowledge for such a thing to happen.

 Every enterprise will have regulatory requirements for auditing business processes and transactions.
-Since chatbots fall in the path of business flows they will have to log all events and interactions between users and the enterprise.
-This will create a path to keep track on traceability, reconciliation and for resolving conflicts, if any.
+Chatbots will have to keep a track on all events and interactions between users and the enterprise.
+This will create a path to check traceability, reconciliation and resolve conflicts, if any.

-As chatbots take on more and more business-critical functions, providing a foolproof audit mechanism will become a mandatory requirement by enterprises.
-The information captured by the chatbots can be used to detect fraud, find out irregularities in order to enforce ethical business practices.
-Just as customer support calls are recorded for analysis and training purposes, the recording of events and interactions of chatbots can be used to train the chatbots for better performance.
-Chatbots providing superior auditing capabilities will have a distinct advantage over the others that don’t, when enterprises are evaluating them.
+As chatbots handle more and more functions, providing a foolproof audit mechanism will become necessary.
+Chatbots capture this information and use it to detect fraud and find irregularities to enforce ethical business practices.
+Customer support calls are recorded for analysis and training purposes.
+Similarly, the recording of events and interactions of chatbots can be used to train the chatbots for better performance.
+Chatbots that are capable of superior auditing will have an advantage over the others.

-Chatbots are a global phenomenon, thus most global enterprises will require chatbots to cover internationalization (i18N) requirements.
-At a minimum chatbots should provide i18N support similar to those provided by business applications such as translation into multiple languages, multi byte character set support, character encoding – preferably UTF-16, multiple time zone etc.
+Chatbots are a global phenomenon.
+Thus, most global enterprises will require chatbots to cover internationalisation (i18N) requirements.
+A chatbot should provide i18N support, similar to those provided by business applications such as-

-If the chatbots support voice recognition feature, then they should support this feature in multiple languages.
+If the chatbots support voice recognition feature then they must support this feature in multiple languages.

 The best way would be to train the NLP engine in the foreign language using native expressions.
-However, this will create a problem of scale, since as many trained NLP engines will be needed as the number of supported languages.
+However, this will create a problem of scale because every time we look for a new supported language, we will need a new trained NLP engine.